Patuxent Formation

 The Patuxent Formation is an Early Cretaceous (Aptian)-aged geologic formation of the Atlantic coastal plain.
 It is part of the Potomac Group.

 Description

+Map of the Patuxent formation exposures in light green.

 The Patuxent formation was first described by William Bullock Clark in 1897.
 The formation is primarily unconsolidated white-grey or orange-brown sand and gravel, with minor clay and silt.
 The sand often contains kaolinized feldspar, making it an arkose.
 Clay lumps are common, and sand beds gradually transition to clay.
 Sandy beds may be crossbedded, which is evidence of shallow water origin.